luccahuguet/yazelix/README.md

 <br>

 ### Possible Improvements
+- Be able to close the sidebar with only one pane besides the sidebar open (see the problem [here](https://github.com/luccahuguet/zellij/issues/3)
 - **Full Yazi pane:** Integrate a full Yazi pane in another swap layout showing parents and preview, not just the current dir
   - this is already implemented, but has a few kinks to iron out.
   - To test, uncomment the yazi_full swap layout and panes, and increase the panes constraints by one